PhasecoreX/PCXCogs/bancheck/README.md

 [p]banchecksetglobal settings
 ```

-Using this command will list all of the bot-wide ban list services that are supported.
+Using this command will list all the bot-wide ban list services that are supported.
 Clicking the link will bring you to that services website, where you can apply for an API key.
 Once you have an API key, you can check `[p]banchecksetglobal api <service_name>` for info on how to set the API.
 Once you have set the API correctly, you can again check `[p]banchecksetglobal settings` and see that your service is set.

 That's all the setup you need to do for these services.
 To actually use these services, see below.